mrkkrp/mkm3u/README.md

 ## Recommended Installation Method

+This is a Python 3 script, you will need Python 3 installed to run it.

 Copy `mkm3u` file into directory that is in your `PATH` environment variable.
 I strongly recommend using of `~/bin/` directory for this sort of scripts.